 Our flexible degree programmes enable you to apply to take a Placement Year, which can be spent studying abroad, working or carrying out voluntary work.
 You can even do all three if you want to (minimum of three months each)!
 To recognise the importance of this additional skills development and university experience, your Placement Year will be formally recognised on your degree certificate and will contribute to your overall result.
 Please note conditions may apply if your degree already includes an integrated year out, please contact the Careers & Employability Service for more information.
 Find out more

-- Field courses in marine biology, practical field ecology, and Mediterranean conservation and ecology.
+- Field courses in marine biology, practical field ecology, Mediterranean conservation and ecology and the tropical ecosystems of the Borneo rainforest.

-- Flexible course structure with a range of courses to personalise your learning.
+- Flexible course structure with a range of courses to personalise your learning in each year of study.

 - Learn how ecologists investigate the behaviour of animals and recent advances in behavioural ecology research.